-- 1. Read aloud all the questions 1-4. - 2.
+- 1. Read aloud the rubric and all the questions 1-4. - 2.
 Discuss the four questions with the whole class one by one.
 Invite the class to reply to the questions.
 Do not hurry them allow them plenty of time to voice their own ideas.
-There are no right or wrong answers.
+There are no right or wrong answers